 Dove Cottage is an above average sized two person cottage, graded in the top half of four star, and given an almost unheard of 100% for standards of housekeeping in the grading process.
 It has a modern tasteful ambience but plenty of charachter features, in particular beams in all three rooms on the first floor.
 The bedroom has an extra thick mattress, a second television and an ensuite decent sized bathroom.

-The living room has a log effect stove with leather settees and a leather plus a TV and DVD player.
+The living room has a log effect stove with leather settees and a leather armchair plus a TV and DVD player.
 The TV receives full sky programmes, so including sky sports and films channels.
 A wifi signal is received.

 There is fully controllable central heating throughout.

 The kitchen has impresssive real granite sinks and gloss worktops. there is a truly atmospheric dining area adjacent to the kitchen.
-The living room has a leather 3 piece suite and throughtout there are top of the range laminated floors of the highest quality (where not carpeted).
+There are top of the range laminated floors of the highest quality throughout (where not carpeted).
 In the courtyard there is a barbecue and laundry room and provision for off-road parking of one car.
 There is some limited outdoor seating area with flower borders

 Please see our notes underneath the pricing section before proceeding to a booking.

 |Access||Car not necessary|